Preparation: 45 minutes

 Portion the monkfish into big chunks (3 per person so 12 in total) or smaller if you prefer, and season.

 Put the flour into a mixing bowl, add a good pinch of salt, and the yeast.
-Now add the larger a little at a time and mix thoroughly until smooth.
+Slowly add the larger a little at a time and mix thoroughly until smooth.
 Set aside to rest.

 Peel and cut Maris piper potatoes into chips.
 Par boil and drain, now lay them out on a non-stick roasting tray.
 Coat with oil and place into a hot oven (220c/200Fan/Gas7) for about 30 minutes, turning once.